 Tomatoes should have lower branches removed as we stated above to develop a strong root system before planting the tomato.

-Tomatoes can have the suckers removed on indeterminate tomatoes to get more fruit or limit the plants to 2-3 main stems by letting 2 suckers to develop the main stem.
+Tomatoes can have the suckers removed on indeterminate tomatoes to get more fruit or limit the plants to 2-3 main stems by letting 2 suckers develop the main stem and promote flowers and fruit development.

 It is critical to water consistently 1-2 times a week deeply providing 1 inch of water per week.
 When watering this way it reduces stress on the plant and diseases that can drastically reduce your plant’s production of good fruit.